-Massachusetts General Hospital Imaging now offers CT (computed tomography) lung-cancer screening, on a self-pay basis, for individuals meeting specific criteria.
+Massachusetts General Hospital Imaging offers lung cancer screening using low-dose CT scans (LDCT) on a self-pay basis for individuals meeting specific criteria.

 A small nodule discovered by CT in the left lung (A)

 enlarged on follow-up CT scan (B) and was found to

 Lung cancer screening using low-radiation-dose CT (LDCT) is available at Mass General Imaging – Chelsea, Mass General West Imaging – Waltham, and Mass General Imaging - Worcester.
 All images are read by a radiologist with specialty expertise in diagnosing abnormalities in the lungs.
 A physician's referral is required to order this exam.

 Lung-cancer screening overview

 - The U.S. Preventative Services Task Force (USPSTF) recently announced their recommendation to screen high-risk patients for lung cancer with LDCT.

 - A large scientific study recently showed that lung-cancer screening using CT technology resulted in a significant reduction in deaths among patients who met specific criteria.